mango-ji/TwitchPlaysAComputer-AHK/README.md

 # TwitchPlaysAComputer-AHK
-an AutoHotKey-based script to provide a Twitch Chat access to a Windows install you can see this script in action at [MangoDestructoid](https://twitch.tv/mangodestructoid) on twitch 😊
+an AutoHotKey-based script to provide a Twitch Chat access to a Windows install! you can see this script in action at [MangoDestructoid](https://twitch.tv/mangodestructoid) on twitch 😊
 - [AutoHotKey v1.1+](https://github.com/Lexikos/AutoHotkey_L/releases) required